https://www.pinterest.com/ 300k Followers 100k Followers

 Defining Characteristics

-Nu-goth (also called health goth in some forms) emerged in the 2010s, primarily through social media platforms like Tumblr and Instagram.
+Nu-goth (also called health goth in some forms) emerged in the 2010s, mainly through social media platforms like Tumblr and Instagram.
 It's a minimalist approach to goth that incorporates modern fashion elements with traditional dark aesthetics.

 Origins and Influences